-Completed in 1966, the boiler house in Ballymun was the largest civic heating scheme in Ireland and the United Kingdom, using a 200,000-litre reservoir to supply underfloor heating to 3,000 flats in the town.
+Completed in 1966, the boiler house in Ballymun was the largest civic heating scheme in Ireland and the United Kingdom, which supplied heat and water to 3,000 flats in the town.
 When the regeneration of Ballymun necessitated the demolition of the flat complex, the Boiler House was also scheduled for demolition.
-This changed in 2011 when The Rediscovery Centre, Dublin City Council and the European Commission (under its Life+ funding programme) joined together to save and repurpose the building.
-They aimed to develop a prototype ‘3D textbook’ a relatively new concept in experiential learning which capitalizes upon the educational value from the built, natural and cultural environment.
-The first spade was struck in March 2016 and the building completed by December 2016.
-The repurposed building is now the new headquarters for the Rediscovery Centre.
+This changed however in 2014 when the Rediscovery Centre, Dublin City Council and the European Commission (under its Life+ funding programme) joined forces to save and repurpose the iconic building.
+The aim was to repurpose the building as a prototype ‘3D textbook’ a novel concept in experiential learning which capitalizes upon the educational value within the built, natural and cultural environment.
+Ground was broken on the site in early 2016 and the building completed in early December 2016.
+The re-imagined building resulted in an exemplar eco-centre which won the National ‘Green Construction Award’ in 2017 and SEAI’s Green Building award in 2018.
+It is now the Rediscovery Centre’s headquarters and an international eco-destination.

 Repurposing of the old Ballymun Boiler House

 The reuse of the old Ballymun Boiler House showcases the environmental and economic benefits that come from seeing waste as an opportunity.
 The building is a novel interactive experience and learning environment designed to stimulate curiosity in the natural, physical and cultural environment and promote sustainable living for the circular economy.